Zehuan-Wang/IntentPrism/readme.md

 # IRIS

 ## Overview
-IRIS(Intent Revelation and Interaction System) is a browser-based research system that explores intelligent workflow automation through the Belief-Desire-Intention (BDI) model.
+IntentPrism is a browser-based research system that explores intelligent workflow automation through the Belief-Desire-Intention (BDI) model.
 It aims to facilitate seamless collaboration between users and AI systems by understanding and processing implicit user intentions through a novel approach to intent revelation and interaction.

 ## Core Features